stanford-crfm/helm/docs/installation.md

 pip install crfm-helm
 ```

-### For HEIM dependencies
+### For HEIM (text-to-image evaluation)

-To install the additional dependencies for HEIM, run:
+To install the additional dependencies to run HEIM, run:

 ```
 pip install "crfm-helm[heim]"